PowerShell/PSResourceGet/help/Register-PSResourceRepository.md

 # Register-PSResourceRepository

 ## SYNOPSIS
-Registers a repository for PowerShell modules.
+Registers a repository for PowerShell resources.

 ## SYNTAX